GU-CLASP/GU-CLASP.github.io/content/pages/people/nikolai-ilinykh/index.md

 ---
 name: "Nikolai Ilinykh"
-role: 5
+role: 6
-title: "PhD Student"
+title: "Post-doc"
 profileImage: "Nikolai.jpg"
 ---
-Nikolai Ilinykh was a PhD student at CLASP.
+Nikolai Ilinykh is a Post-doc at CLASP, with specialisation in multimodal NLP.